About.

 Each evening, we hold a simple Fire Ceremony which enables us to connect more deeply with the natural elements, to learn more about the offered practices and share about our experiences though-out the day.
 This offers us the opportunity to both integrate what we’ve learned and connect with our fellow practitioners.

-As we are carried by the river, you will be in a raft that is piloted by an expert river guide from Middle Fork Wilderness Outfitters that holds 4-6 people.
+As we are carried by the river, you will be in a raft that is piloted by an expert river guide from Middle Fork River Expeditions that holds 4-6 people.
 These guides will also be cooking healthy scrumptious meals, and setting up and taking down your provided camping gear.
 We have removed as many distractions from this trip as possible, so that you can focus on experiencing the practices and the magic of the river most fully.

 Gabe typically travels by kayak, both providing kayak safety for the rapids and check-ins with the different rafts as we descend through the canyon.